 First, numerous, classified configuration choices spare you a lot of effort to search configuration files by yourself, and save hours by making FS optics usable for any network hardware within seconds.
 Available in a well-protected FS Box package, it’s convenient to modify optics any time at any place, whether it is the cramped server room or the large data centers.

-Second, Batch Coding helps when there are a lot of transceivers that need the same configuration.
-In large data centers where exist even hundreds of optical transceivers of varied types, it’s exhausted to repeat coding manually.
+Second, Batch configuration helps when there are a lot of transceivers that need the same configuration.
+In large data centers where there exist even hundreds of optical transceivers of varied types, it’s exhausting to repeat configuring manually.
 In this respect, users can simply reconfigure these transceivers by clicking the “Batch” button on the platform and entering the needed quantity, thus increasing network uptime.

-Third, with the FS coding box, you can save costs on purchasing firmware.
-The idle or even the malfunctioned optics can be put to good use by reproduction with new configuration, which avoids spending money on extra fiber optic transceivers.
+Third, with the FS configuring box, you can save costs on purchasing firmware.
+The idle or even the mal-configured optical modules can be put to good use by reproduction with new configuration, which avoids spending money on extra fiber optic transceivers.

-Fourth, with the diagnosing coding function, users can diagnose the information of an available transceiver by FS cloud platform, and match that to another problematic or incompatible FS transceiver, which can efficiently solve the after-sales problems.
+Fourth, with the diagnosing configuration function, users can diagnose the information of an available FS transceiver by FS cloud platform, and match that to another mal-configured or incompatible FS transceiver, which can fix the two types of problematic transceivers and efficiently solve the after-sales problems.

 The transceiver reprogramming is easy to accomplish with a few clicks.
-Here presents a brief instruction to get you understood the coding procedure.
+Here presents a brief instruction to get you understood the configuring procedure.

-Connect the FS Box to your computer installed with win7 or the above operating system (Operation development on Mac OS and Android are well underway).
-Next, log into fsbox.com with your FS account in such web browsers as Chrome (68 and later), IE (9.0 and Later), Mozilla Firefox, etc. Insert the transceiver into the corresponding port of FS Box.
+Connect the FS Box to your computer installed with operating systems like Windows 10 (recommended) or newer, Mac OS 10.13 or newer.
+Next, log into fsbox.com with your FS account in the web Chrome browser (69 or newer).
+Insert the transceiver into the corresponding port of FS Box.
 After reading the transceiver's information, FS Box user-friendly web interface will showcase the compatible brand, serial number and part number.
-Simply select your desired coding configuration and click “Start Coding”, FS Box will work.
-After successfully coding, the updated information of the transceiver will be shown in the reading column.
-For more information about batch coding and preparation work like driver installation and activation, please refer to the FS Box User Instruction.
+Simply select your desired configuration and click “Start Configuration”, FS Box will work.
+After successfully configuring, the updated information of the transceiver will be shown in the reading column.

 Note: FS Box only supports FS transceivers reconfiguration, other optics can only be studied on it.